grapestone5321/robond-home_service_robot/README.md

 Once you get a working home service robot, check the Project Rubric to see if it meets the specifications listed.
 If you meet the specifications, then you are ready to submit the project!

+### Here are the files that you need to include in your project submission

+- Your catkin_ws/src directory which includes:
+  - The official ROS packages that you downloaded
+  - C++ packages and nodes
+  - World files: gazebo world, pgm, and yaml files
+  - Shell scripts